ExtendRealityLtd/Tilia.Interactions.Interactables.Unity/Documentation/HowToGuides/AddingAnInteractable/README.md

 ## Prerequisites

-* [Add the Tilia.Interactions.Interactor.Unity] prefab to the scene Hierarchy.
+* [Add the Tilia.Interactions.Interactor.Unity -> Interactions.Interactor] prefab to the scene hierarchy.
 * [Install the Tilia.Interactions.Interactables.Unity] package dependency in to your [Unity] project.

 ## Let's Start